On the Infinite Width and Depth Limits of Predictive Coding Networks: Width-aware Parameterisations for PC

 Given the empirical success of the width-stable and feature-learning BP parameterisations, we might want to ensure the same desiderata (listed in \S\ref{sec:bp-width-params}) for PC.
 It turns out that, at least for linear networks with equilibrated activities, PC admits exactly the same set of parameterisations as BP.

-The full derivation is provided in \S\ref{pc-width-scalings-deriv} and involves checking every desideratum for linear PCNs performing gradient flow on the equilibrated energy (Eq. \ref{eq:pc-equilib-energy}).
-Verification of the first desideratum does not differ between BP and PC (as the forward pass is algorithm-independent), while the other constraints involve taking into account extra terms coming from the rescaling of the equilibrated energy (Eq. \ref{eq:mlp-equilib-energy-rescaling}) that are absent from the standard MSE loss.
+See Figure~\ref{fig:venn-diag} for a visual illustration of the result.
+The full derivation is provided in \S\ref{pc-width-scalings-deriv} and involves checking every desideratum for linear PCNs performing gradient flow on the equilibrated energy (Eq.~\ref{eq:pc-equilib-energy}).
+Verification of the first desideratum does not differ between BP and PC (as the forward pass is algorithm-independent), while the other constraints involve taking into account extra terms arising from the rescaling of the equilibrated energy (Eq.~\ref{eq:mlp-equilib-energy-rescaling}).

-As an intuition for Theorem \ref{pc-width-param-thm}, one can show that, as for BP, there is a unique output scaling exponent $d=1/2$ that ensures rich (non-lazy) feature learning during training of PCNs.
-As we will see next, this makes the equilibrated energy rescaling $s(\boldsymbol{\theta})$ converge to one as $N \rightarrow \infty$, leading the equilibrated energy to converge to the MSE loss.
+As an intuition for Theorem~\ref{pc-width-param-thm}, one can show that, as for BP, there is a unique output scaling exponent $d=1/2$ that ensures rich (non-lazy) feature learning during training of PCNs.
+As we will see next, this scaling causes the equilibrated energy terms to become subleading compared to the loss terms, vanishing at a rate of $\Theta(N^{-1/2})$.